This program will not be offered beginning Fall 2015.

 Please call to arrange an information session of our program and a tour of the facilities for your family or group/school.
 Please call if your group/school would like an onsite presentation or a presentation in your area.

-Grant funding is available to help eligible students with the cost of attending College.
+Grant funding is available to help eligible students with the cost of attending the College.

 First Year (42 credits)